-How To Promote Your Book Using Pinterest
+How Authors Can Promote A Book Using Pinterest

 If you were to stop by our house on an average Saturday morning, you would see our son playing Lego, Marcus catching up on his Twitter feed, and me devouring my Pinterest page.
 I don't know what it is about Saturday morning and Pinterest, but they go together like peanut butter and jelly for me.